MikeiLL/obliteration.com/_posts/2025-06-09-fuckademia.md

 ***

-> “traitors to everything that is not freedom.”
+> “traitors to everything that is not freedom."

 ***